Wang Fahui: Life

 When Emperor Xiaowu was due to marry, the regent Xie An wanted to look for a noble family that was meek and virtuous.
-Since he respected Wang Fahui's father Wang Yun (王蘊) and brother Wang Gong (王恭) greatly, he personally visited Wang Fahui to examine her, and he was impressed with her politeness and beauty.
+Since he respected Wang Fahui's father Wang Yun (王蘊) and brother Wang Gong greatly, he personally visited Wang Fahui to examine her, and he was impressed with her politeness and beauty.
 On 1 October 375, he therefore selected her as Emperor Xiaowu's empress.
 He was 13 and she was 15.

 Once she became empress, however, she became obsessed with drinking and was also proud and jealous, and Emperor Xiaowu was displeased.
 He therefore summoned Wang Yun, his father-in-law, to ask him to counsel his daughter to change her ways.
 Wang, during this meeting, became so fearful that he took off his hat to apologize.
 He then rebuked her, and she changed her behavior.
-She died in October 380 and was buried with honors due an empress.
-She did not bear any sons.
+She died in October 380 (predeceasing her father and husband) and was buried with honors due an empress.
+She did not have any recorded children.
+Perhaps in grief, Emperor Xiaowu did not have another empress after her death.